Rita Jo Marzolf Obituary (2022) Kearney Hub

 --

 On March 4, 1981, Rita married Charles "Chuck" Marzolf in Elwood.
-She was employed by Baldwin Filters as an assembler for more than 30 years.
+She was employed by Baldwin Filters as an assembler for over 30 years.

 Rita enjoyed watching movies, reading and spending time with her family.